-Here’s a question for you.
 Is your iCloud Drive taking up space on Mac?
 Of course, it is and it’s probably taking up more space than it should.
 Why is that so?

-It could get pretty frustrating.
-In the first place, iCloud Drive taking up space on Mac shouldn’t even happen at all.
+Actually, iCloud Drive taking up space on Mac shouldn’t even happen at all.
 If you have been saving almost all of your files to the iCloud drive, you should still have a good amount of space on your Mac, right?
 After all, you have been using the Optimize button to keep everything stored in the cloud and removed those purgeable files already.

 Contents: Part 1.
-Does iCloud Drive Use Mac Storage?Part 2.
-Why is iCloud Drive Taking up so Much Space on My Mac?Part 3.
-How Do I Clear Space on My iCloud Drive?Part 4.
+What is iCloud Drive Storage on My Mac?Part 2.
+Why is My iCloud Drive Taking up so Much Storage on My Mac?Part 3.
+How Do I Stop iCloud from Taking up Space on My Mac?Part 4.
 Conclusion

 Note: iCloud will automatically save many files based on your settings, Needless to say, it is convenient for us, however, it also means it could use a lot of storage space on the device.
 If you don't want to clear your files from iCloud, you could try PowerMyMac, It is a professional Mac cleaner that can help you remove trash files and apps to free up space on your Mac.
-Click the button below to enjoy the free trial.man
+Click the button below to enjoy the free trial.

 After a few seconds, the same file is going to appear on your MacBook.
-It’s as if a copy has been put from one place to the other.
-Nonetheless, it’s pretty much the same file.
 If you make changes on the file on your MacBook, the changes will automatically be updated on your iMac as well and vice versa.
+It’s the same thing if you delete a file.

 It’s safe to say that the files are automatically synced in the three locations which are your MacBook, iMac, and Apple’s iCloud server.
-You don’t have to do anything to sync the file.
 As long as you have iCloud Drive turned on and you saved the file in iCloud Drive, it syncs automatically.
-That's why iCloud storage take up space on your Mac.

 Since all files are linked, it can eventually eat up a lot of space on the MacBook that doesn’t have a big capacity.
 So, how to deal with 'iCloud Drive taking up space on Mac' issue?
 Before learning the ways to gain more space on Mac, let's know why it is taking up space on Mac first.